 Some people with Parkinson's experience difficulty walking, which can lead to falls.
 We know this can greatly impact people's quality of life and is a top research priority.
 It is not entirely clear how the brain controls walking and how this process might be affected in Parkinson's.
 The researchers will analyse brain activity, through the use of brain scans, in people with Parkinson's when they are walking and standing.
 Increased understanding of the causes of these symptoms could lead to new ways to treat and manage them.

-20 Project name Parkinson's UK Brain Bank (J-1901)
+29 Project name A clinical trial of the probiotic Symprove (K-1803)

-Lead researcher Professor Stephen Gentleman
+Lead researcher Professor K Ray Chaudhuri

 Start and end date July 2019 to July 2024

-Location Imperial College London
+Location King's College London

-Cost £1,534,543
+Cost £38,562